 IMPORTANT CORONAVIRUS INFORMATION - PLEASE READ

 On arrival at the surgery please stay in your car and call reception to let us know you have arrived.
-The vet will discuss your concerns if they haven’t already and will come out to examine your pet or take them into the surgery.
-At the moment clients are not allowed into the surgery unless it is absolutely essential.
-Please continue to respect the social distancing guidelines even in the car park.
+The vet will come out to discuss your concerns and will then take your pet into the surgery to be examined and given treatment as necessary.
+At the moment clients are still not allowed into the practice buildings.
 If you are collecting medication this will be brought out to you.
+We appreciate this is difficult in some circumstances but unfortunately is the only way we can maintain appropriate social distancing for our team, and if we relax this currently, it will result in a huge increase in the work required to clean and disinfect the premises, which would add to the already significant pressures on our team.

 Repeat prescriptions/medication requests

 We are able to continue supplying medication as normal.
-If you require more of your pet’s medication please call your normal branch and our staff will take details of your prescription and dispense medication for collection the next day.
-Normal requirements for 6 monthly prescriptions checks have been relaxed for now.
-We do not anticipate any major interruption in the supply of veterinary medications and so stockpiling large amounts is not necessary, however if you are running low it would be sensible to ensure you have enough for 1-2 months.
+If you require more of your pet’s medication please email (preferable) or call your normal branch and our staff will dispense the medication for collection the next day (if ordered late on Thursday or on Friday it will not be ready until Monday).
+Normal requirements for 6 monthly prescription checks have been relaxed for now – some may still be necessary and some can be performed over the phone.
+Stockpiling of medication is not necessary as the supply chain is unlikely to be interrupted significantly.

-These are posted by 2nd class royal mail for which there will be a fee.
-Unfortunately, we cannot be responsible if the delivery goes astray.
-To avoid this happening we strongly advise that you ask for a special delivery which can be tracked, and is insured by the Post Office.
-This will incur an extra cost.
+Medication is posted by 2nd class royal mail for which there is a fee.
+Unfortunately, we cannot be held responsible if the delivery goes astray.
+To avoid this happening we strongly advise that you ask for special delivery meaning your package will be tracked and is insured by the post office.
+This will incur an additional fee.

 WHAT OUR CLIENTS SAY